Andre0n/nbfc-linux-gui/README.md

 # NoteBook FanControl GUI

-This is a frontend written in python and GTK for nbf-linux
+This is a frontend written in python and GTK for nbfc-linux.

 For now, you can only set the fan speed to auto or percentage.